jacksund/simmate/docs/getting_started/custom_tables_and_apps/create_a_custom_app.md

 from simmate.database import connect
 ```

-5. You now have registerd your app with Simmate and confirmed everything is working :rocket:
+5. You now have registered your app with Simmate and confirmed everything is working :rocket:

 -------------------------------------------------------------------------------